ProteinsWebTeam/interpro-blog/_posts/2016-06-09-A-new-InterPro-member-database.md

 In the meantime, we have a number of planned infrastructural changes that will broaden the scope of InterPro further...
 We will describe these changes in detail once they are ready!

-Rob Finn
-*on behalf of the InterPro team*